Ripley LS Carbon 3.0 GX Eagle Complete Mountain Bike

 - Balanced geometry with 67.5-degree head tube angle

 - Redesigned swingarm clears 2.6-inch tires for grip

-- Upper eccentric link is wider for rear-end stiffness
+- The upper eccentric link is wider for increased rear-end stiffness

 - SRAM GX groupset offers a gear for every pitch, without breaking the bank